(Beijing, Xi'an, Shanghai)

 Meet your driver for an airport transfer with a private vehicle and English speaking guide.

 Enjoy a full day private guided tour with lunch at the Great Wall at Mutianyu located 45 miles northeast of Beijing.
 This section winds along lofty, cragged mountains for 1.4 miles.
-Construction was started in the Northern Qi Dynasty (550 - 577) and was restored in the early Ming Dynasty (1368 - 1644).
-Built mainly from granite with 8m walls and 5m wide at the top, it is notable for its 22 watchtowers.
+Construction was started in the Northern Qi Dynasty (550-577) and was restored in the early Ming Dynasty (1368-1644).
+Built mainly from granite with 8 meter walls and 5 meter wide at the top, it is notable for its 22 watchtowers.
 Lunch is included.

 Meet your driver for a train station transfer with a private vehicle and English speaking guide.

-This morning you will visit the Terra Cotta Army a private guide.
-This tour includes a deluxe lunch.
+This morning you will visit the Terra Cotta Army with a private guide.
 The over 7,000 Terra Cotta life size warriors and horses arranged in battle formations are China's greatest archaeological excavation.
 They symbolically guard the Mausoleum of Emperor Qin Shi Huang, who was the first emperor of the Qin dynasty (246-209 BC).
+A deluxe lunch is included.

 Fly from Xi'an to Shanghai.
 Flight time is approximately 2 hours.